American Airlines Flight 191: Accident

 Since the cockpit had been equipped with a closed-circuit television camera positioned behind the captain's shoulder and connected to view screens in the passenger cabin, the passengers may have witnessed these events from the viewpoint of the cockpit as the aircraft dove towards the ground.
 Whether the camera's view was interrupted by the power loss from the number-one electrical bus is not known.
 The aircraft eventually slammed into a field around 4600 ft from the end of the runway.
 Large sections of aircraft debris were hurled by the force of the impact into an adjacent trailer park, destroying five trailers and several cars.
-The DC-10 also crashed into an old storage hangar at the edge of the airport at the former site of Ravenswood Airport.
+The DC-10 also crashed into an old storage hangar at the edge of the former site of Ravenswood Airport.
 The aircraft was destroyed by the impact force and ignition of a nearly full load of 21,000 usgal of fuel; no sizable components other than the engines and tail section remained.

 The crash site is a field located northwest of the intersection of Touhy Avenue (Illinois Route 72) and Mount Prospect Road on the border of the suburbs of Des Plaines and Mount Prospect, Illinois.